-A treat for history enthusiasts since 1874, San Diego Natural History Museum is one of the fascinating tourist spots of the city.
+Since 1874, the San Diego Natural History Museum is a treat for history enthusiasts, one of the city’s fascinating tourist spots.

 Here’s hoping you are ready to embark on a journey through time and space because this incredible museum has something for everyone – from dinosaur enthusiasts to ocean lovers and everything in between.